ta3ag/lbd/docs/BackendTutorial/source/optimize.rst

 lines of assembly code, which meaning 10\% enhance in speed and code size.

-Cpu0 Optimization: Redesign instruction sets
+Cpu0 Optimization: Extends instruction sets
 ---------------------------------------------

 If you compare the cpu0 and Mips instruction sets, you will find the following,